-Chemistry 100.
-Introductory Chemistry with Laboratory Fall, spring.
-Credit, four hours.
-Prerequisite: Math 100C or placement in a higher numbered math course.
-Introduction to chemistry and its applications: Topics include matter, energy, gases, solutions, and acids and bases, with some quantitative problem solving.
-Three hours of lecture and one three-hour laboratory per week.
-This course is designed primarily for prenursing students and nonscience majors.
-Chemistry 100 is not open to students who have credit for Chemistry 100Z or Chemistry 141.
 Chemistry 100Z.
 Introductory Chemistry with Laboratory-Studio Lecture Fall.
 Credit, four hours.
 Prerequisite: Math 100C or placement in a higher-numbered math course.
 Introduction to chemistry and its applications, with a special emphasis on activity-based learning.
 Topics include: matter, energy, gases, solutions, and acid/base chemistry, with some quantitative problem solving.
 Students will meet for two hours, three times a week, with a minimum of three hours a week being devoted to lab activities.
 This course is primarily designed for prenursing students and nonscience majors.
 Chemistry 100Z is not open to students who have credit for Chemistry 100 or Chemistry 141.
 Chemistry 120.
-Selected Topics in Chemistry with Laboratory Spring.
-Credit, four hours.
-Prerequisite: Chemistry 100, 100Z, or 141; Chemistry 141 students should review acid-base chemistry and buffers.
+Selected Topics in Chemistry with Laboratory Spring, Credit, four hours.
+Prerequisite: Chemistry 100, 100Z, or 141: Chemistry 141 students should review acid-base chemistry and buffers.
 A survey course of organic chemistry in biochemistry context and its utility in the health sciences; designed for prenursing students and nonscience majors.
-Three hours of lecture and one three-hour laboratory per week.
+Students will meet for two hours, three times a week, with a minimum of three hours a week being devoted to lab activities.
 Chemistry 141.
 General Chemistry I with Laboratory Fall.
 Credit, four hours.
-Prerequisite: Math 101 or 110A or permission of the Chemistry department as stated in placement recommendations.
+Prerequisite: Math 110A; or Math 100C followed by Math 107; or Math 100C followed by Math 110A; or permission of the chemistry department as stated in placement recommendations.
 Laws and theories of chemistry, atomic and molecular structure, chemical bonding, stoichiometry, gases, liquids, solids, and properties of solutions.
 A working knowledge of algebra is required.
 Three hours of lecture and one three-hour laboratory per week.
 Chemistry 142.
 General Chemistry II with Laboratory Spring.
 Credit, four hours.
 Prerequisite: Chemistry 141.
 Equilibrium, kinetics, acids and bases, electrochemistry, chemical properties of metals and nonmetals, and qualitative analysis.
 Three hours of lecture and one three-hour laboratory per week.
 Chemistry 221.
 Organic Chemistry I Fall.
 Credit, four hours.
 Prerequisite: Chemistry 142.
 Classes of organic compounds, bonding, stereochemistry, structure and reactivity, nucleophilic substitution reactions, and elimination reactions.
 Three hours of lecture per week.
 Chemistry 221L.
 Basic Organic Chemistry Laboratory I Fall.
 Credit, one hour.
 Taken with Chemistry 221.
 One three-hour laboratory per week.
 Chemistry 222.
 Organic Chemistry II Spring.
 Credit, four hours.
 Prerequisite: Chemistry 221.
 Classes of organic compounds, electrophilic aromatic substitution reactions, and nucleophilic aromatic substitution reactions.
 Three hours of lecture per week.
 Chemistry 222L.
 Basic Organic Chemistry Laboratory II Spring.
 Credit, one hour.
 Prerequisite: Chemistry 221L.
 Taken with Chemistry 222.
 One three-hour laboratory per week.
 Chemistry 260.
 Quantitative Analytical Chemistry with Laboratory Spring.
 Credit, four hours.
 Prerequisite: Chemistry 221 or permission of instructor.
 Analytical techniques including atomic and molecular spectroscopy, gas and liquid chromatography, and electrochemistry.
 Statistical analysis of chemical data, including model-fitting using regression.
 Three hours of lecture and one three-hour laboratory per week.
-Chemistry 297R.
-Directed Study TBA.
-Variable credit.
-Prerequisite: permission of instructor.
-Directed study for students who have taken at least one course in chemistry.
-Selected chemistry topics.
-May be repeated for credit when topic varies.
-Credit to be arranged.
+Chemistry 299R.
+Independent Study Fall, Spring, Variable credit.
+Prerequisite: at least one course in chemistry and permission of instructor.
+Independent study under the direction of an Oxford College faculty member.
 This course does not satisfy distribution requirements in natural science and mathematics.